dustlang/crates.io/docs/BACKEND.md

 ## Code having to do with managing a registry of crates

 These modules are specific to the domain of being a crate registry.
-These concepts would exist no matter what language or framework crates.io was implemented in.
+These concepts would exist no matter what language or framework starships.in was implemented in.

 ### The `krate` module